aaronzlim/applied-dsp/hw-2/README.md

 #### What techniques might we use to generate a higher- fidelity signal out of the DAC?

-To combat sinc roll-off from the DAC we can add an equalizing stage.
+To combat sinc roll-off from the DAC we can add an equalizing stage that's gain response is the inverse sinc function.
 For this homework, I opted to combine the equalizer with the lowpass filter needed to remove spectral images.
 The figure below shows an ideal lowpass filter that's passband is 50kHz (the sample rate of our original signal) and that's gain response is the inverse sinc function.

 <p align="center">
     <img src="plots/pre_equalization_filter.png" alt="Equalizing Filter" width="500"/>